-Credits: Credits 3 Prerequisites: Prerequisite Courses COM 110 COM 121 COM 231 Semester Offered: Semester Offered Offered fall semester, odd-numbered years.
+Credits 3 Prerequisite Courses COM 110 COM 121 COM 231 Semester Offered

-COM 321: Journalism Practicum
+COM 321 : Journalism Practicum

 Students in the Journalism sequence gain practical experience by working with a designated on-campus office or organization.
 During the practicum, students build experience in taking assignments from supervisors, in working independently, and in meeting deadlines - skills that are important in successful completion of the required COM 495 internship.
 Students will also choose the company or organization with which they wish to serve their internships and will complete the application process for this internship by the end of the semester.
+Credits 3

-Credits: Credits 3 Prerequisites: Prerequisite Courses COM 221 Semester Offered: Semester Offered Offered spring semester.
+Prerequisite Courses COM 221 Semester Offered Offered spring semester.

-COM 322: Audio Production I
+COM 322 : Audio Production I

 An intermediate course in the design and production of audio programs.
 Practical experience will include designing and producing more complex programs using studio and editing equipment.
 Music and reporting as well as other program formats may be included in this course.
+Credits 3

-Credits: Credits 3 Prerequisites: Prerequisite Courses COM 231 Semester Offered: Semester Offered Offered at program discretion.
+Prerequisite Courses COM 231 Semester Offered Offered at program discretion.

-COM 323: Studio Production
+COM 323 : Studio Production

 An intermediate course in the design and production of studio programs using the Langford Communications Center Studio.
 Practical experience includes designing and producing a complex studio-based news program suitable for broadcast or web streaming.
-Credits: Credits 3

-Prerequisites: Prerequisite Courses COM 231 Semester Offered: Semester Offered Offered spring semester.
+Credits 3 Prerequisite Courses COM 231 Semester Offered Offered spring semester.

-COM 341: Public Relations Research, Measurement, and Evaluation
+COM 341 : Public Relations Research, Measurement, and Evaluation

 Methods of human studies research targeted to the understanding of how people think and act, including such methods as survey research, focus groups, statistical analysis of data, and an understanding of how research can be used to guide campaigns.
-Credits: Credits 3 Prerequisites: Prerequisite Courses
+Credits 3

-COM 241 Semester Offered: Semester Offered Offered at program discretion.
+Prerequisite Courses COM 241 Semester Offered Offered at program discretion.

-COM 370: The First Amendment
+COM 370 : The First Amendment

 The history and evolution of our nation's fundamental right, and the implications for mass communicators in such areas as libel, privacy, access to meetings and records, obscenity, and government regulation.
 Each student completes an independent research project introducing them to the basics of legal research and procedure.
-Credits: Credits 3

-Prerequisites: Prerequisites COM 110 and junior standing Semester Offered: Semester Offered Offered spring semester.
+Credits 3 Prerequisites COM 110 and junior standing Semester Offered Offered spring semester.

-COM 391: Advanced Research Skills in Communications
+COM 391 : Advanced Research Skills in Communications

 This course will expose students to the types of research likely to be encountered by a Communications student in an advanced degree program.
 The course includes an overview of the critical reference sources in Communications, searching paper and electronic resources such as indexes and journal databases, on-line catalogs of various kinds, government document resources, and planning and executing a comprehensive literature search.
 Recommended for students planning to attend graduate school.
-Credits: Credits 3 Semester Offered: